Enguerrand de Bournonville: Siege of Soissons

 The Burgundians had lost Paris in autumn 1413, putting control of the Kingdom of France in the Armagnacs' hands and losing John's supporters their major offices of state.
 In 1414 John thus decided to try to recapture it and sent three of his chamberlains (Bournonville, Antoine de Craon and Jean de Moreuil) to occupy the powerful fortress of Soissons with its enclosure flanked by twenty towers, which they managed to do on 2 February 1414.
 After an unsuccessful attempt to capture Paris, John fell back to Artois in mid February, making Bournonville captain of Soissons.
 He reinforced its defences, demolishing buildings too close to the ramparts, blocking the streets with chains and looting the neighbouring countryside for supplies to stop such resources falling into the hands of a besieging force.

-A stone bastion at abbaye Saint-Médard de Soissons.
+A stone bastion at the Abbey of Saint-Médard de Soissons.

 On its way to take the war into Artois, the royal army arrived in Soissons at the start of May.
-Its vanguard was led by Édouard III de Bar, Clignet de Brabant and Amé de Sarrebruck.
+Its vanguard was led by Édouard III de Bar, Clignet de Brabant (fr) and Amé I de Sarrebruck-Commercy (fr).
 They sent ambassadors to demand the town's surrender, but Bournonville refused and a siege ensued.
-On 10 May Hector, illegitimate son of John I of Bourbon and a captain in the royal army, was wounded in the throat by a crossbow bolt (some chroniclers say he sustained it fighting a sortie from the town, while others state he received it during a reconnaissance beneath the walls or whilst in a parley with Bournonville) and died the following day.
-That death proved fatal to Bournonville, as it was painfully felt throughout the royal camp - crossbows allowed even a peasant to kill an aristocrat, disrupting the social order and the laws of war, and so the Church banned them, though that ban was largely ignored thanks to their military effectiveness.
+On 10 May Hector, bastard of Bourbon, illegitimate son of Louis II, Duke of Bourbon and a captain in the Burgundian garrison, was wounded in the throat by a crossbow bolt (some chroniclers say he sustained it fighting a sortie from the town, while others state he received it during a reconnaissance beneath the walls or whilst in a parley with Bournonville) and died the following day.
+That death proved fatal to Bournonville, as it enraged John I, Duke of Bourbon and Dauphin Louis, Duke of Guyenne (as their aims to capture Hector failed), and was painfully felt throughout the royal camp - crossbows allowed even a peasant to kill an aristocrat, disrupting the social order and the laws of war, and so the Church banned them, though that ban was largely ignored thanks to their military effectiveness.

-Charles VI of France led the siege in person from 11 May onwards but Bournonville refused a second demand to surrender.
-The royal artillery blasted breaches in the city walls and the suburbs and the fortified abbey of Saint-Médard, an important element in the town's defensive system, surrendered.
+King Charles VI of France led the siege in person from 11 May onwards but Bournonville refused a second demand to surrender.
+The royal artillery blasted breaches in the city walls and the suburbs and the fortified Abbey of Saint-Médard, an important element in the town's defensive system, surrendered.
 Bournonville decided to flee the town on the night of 20–21 May, but Simon de Craon, lord of Clacy and a Burgundian captain, then in the process of changing sides, prevented this.
 The besiegers took advantage of the confusion in the town to attack and captured it in a two-hour assault on 21 May, ending the siege.
 The royal army sacked the town, killing, raping and pillaging, whilst the Armagnac captain Raymonnet de La Guerre captured Bournonville, who the king sentenced to death.